opendilab/DI-engine/README.md

 ![selfplay](https://img.shields.io/badge/-selfplay-blue) means environment that allows agent VS agent battle

-P.S. some enviroments in Atari, such as **MontezumaRevenge**, are also sparse reward type
+P.S. some enviroments in Atari, such as **MontezumaRevenge**, are also the sparse reward type.
 </details>